PatrickAlphaC/hardhat-nft-marketplace-fcc/README.md

 yarn hardhat node
 ```

 You'll see a line in the output that tells you where your `NftMarketplace` is running, be sure to grab that address.
-You'll want to update the value in `front-end-typescript/constants/networkMapping.json` with this new address.
+You'll want to update the value in `front-end-typescript/constants/networkMapping.json` for the correct chain ID with this new address.

 2a.
 Setup your indexing service